chatwars/chatwars-api-docs/index.md

 # CW API v0.5

-## What is new
+## Latest changes
 _v0.5_
-- yellow_pages exchange
+- `yellow_pages` exchange
-- extended user profile info
+- Extended user profile info
+_v0.4_
+- Top 5 offers digest, updated every N minutes
+- Actions for user operations (read profile, stock)
+- Grants
+_v0.3.1_
+- "OK" response from now is "Ok"
+_v0.3_
+- Initial release

 ## Abstract
 Interaction is done via AMQP (by rabbitMQ).
 Application should publish a message to the appropriate exchange with  an appropriate routing key, and then, listen for and react to incoming messages in its queue.
 E.g. for the application named `dices` there would a be direct exchange named `dices_ex`, routing key `dices_o` and an inbound queue `dices_i` (for the testing purpose there will be `dices_to` and `dices_ti` queues respectively)